 Segmenting by conversions will allow you to see what conversion actions are being generated on a line-by-line basis.
 Way easier than going to tools>conversions.

 The key to any successful campaign on any platform is always organisation.
 Trust me, I learned this the hard way.

-Through a couple of clicks, you can label campaigns, adgroups, keywords, and/or ads and tailor the labels to match your organisational stylings.
-For me labeling is something I use to separate campaign strategies, non-branded campaigns from branded, bottom-funnel keywords from the top and mid, and my various ad copy tests.
+Through a couple of clicks, you can label campaigns, ad groups, keywords, and/or ads and tailor the labels to match your organisational stylings.
+For me labelling is something I use to separate campaign strategies, non-branded campaigns from branded, bottom-funnel keywords from the top and mid, and my various ad copy tests.

 If you embrace the label and turn your campaigns into a nicely arranged PPC pantry you’ll be making some beautiful cakes before you know it.